-Using firstly a linear-response approach, where the magnetic moment of each nanoparticle in the dimer is proportional to the local magnetic field (i.e., the applied one plus the one generated by the other nanoparticle), and secondly a model in which each magnetic moment saturates at large fields, we have unveiled the existence of both a magnetically-ordered aligned phase (when both particles present a large paramagnetic ZFS) and an anti-aligned magnetic order (when the two particles have a large diamagnetic ZFS).
+Using firstly a linear-response approach, where the magnetic moment of each nanoparticle in the dimer is proportional to the local magnetic field (i.e., the applied one plus that generated by the other nanoparticle), and secondly a model in which each magnetic moment saturates at large fields, we have unveiled the existence of both, a magnetically-ordered aligned phase (when both particles present a large paramagnetic ZFS), and an anti-aligned magnetic order (when the two particles have a large diamagnetic ZFS).
 For weaker ZFSs, we have shown that interactions tend to favor a diamagnetic behavior.
-Using then the microscopic quantum description of Ref.~\cite{gomez18_PRB}, we have demonstrated that the transition to the aligned phase may be experimentally observable at cryogenic temperatures (where the individual paramagnetic ZFSs are way above the Landau susceptibility), while the anti-aligned order seems unlikely to be reached.
+Thirdly, using the microscopic quantum description of Ref.~\cite{gomez18_PRB}, we have demonstrated that the transition to the aligned phase may be experimentally observable at cryogenic temperatures and for precise nanoparticle sizes (where the individual paramagnetic ZFSs are way above the Landau susceptibility), while the anti-aligned order seems unlikely to be reached.

 The mesoscopic dipoles with very large magnetic moments were treated with a purely energetic approach, neglecting thermal fluctuations.
-The validity of such an approach is supported by the heuristic model of Appendix \ref{app:dimer}, where the thermal equilibrium of a dimer of interacting particles with variable magnetic moment results in a superparamagnetic behavior beyond a critical value of the interaction.
+The validity of such an approach is supported by the heuristic model of Appendix \ref{app:dimer}, where the thermal equilibrium of a dimer of interacting particles with variable magnetic moments results in a superparamagnetic behavior beyond a critical value of the interaction.

 While we limited our analytical and numerical calculations to center-to-center interparticle distances $d$ larger than $3a$ (where $a$ is the nanoparticle radius), where the static magnetic dipolar interactions are dominating and where we have shown that the critical susceptibility above which a magnetic moment at zero applied field appears and scales as $(d/a)^3$, we expect that for $d<3a$, the critical value would further decrease.
 However, a reliable description in such a regime would require the inclusion of multipolar interactions, which is beyond the scope of the present work.